 You’ll see output similar to this:

 Docker Compose is now successfully installed on your system.
-In the next section, we’ll see how to set up a
+In the next section, you’ll see how to set up a

 docker-compose.yml file and get a containerized environment up and running with this tool.